stevorackovic/Siggraph-Paper-Code/README.md

 ## Data extraction/preparation

-Avatars/animations used in this paper are private, hence we provide scripts for extracting blendshapes of your own MetaHumans, or creating a random toyset, within ... folder.
+Avatars/animations used in this paper are private, hence we provide scripts for extracting blendshapes of your own MetaHumans (www.unrealengine.com/en-US/metahuman), or creating a random toyset, within ... folder.

 To extract blendshapes from the existing avatars, run the following commands